Sunday, June 27, 2010

 B: A whole lot about this song is captured in the line “Nyeprastaya eta zabava”.
 It’s as clever and meaningful as it is complex and challenging.
 I still prefer the Latvian version, Sastrēgums, which if anything has even more depth; in particular the lines “Cik tad var no dzīves atteikties?” and “Tālāk tiec vien tad kad sakustas cits”.

-V: Like Mr Cukrov, our Intars is looking way more tasty here than I’d ever seen him before.
-Especially if you go for the whole man-having-breakdown thing.
+V: Like Mr Cukrov, our Intars is looking way tastier here than I’d ever seen him before, especially if you go for the whole man-having-breakdown thing.
 I can understand entirely why next to no one got this, but that doesn’t make it any less impressive.
 The hand thing remains fascinating for being so inscrutable.

 22 Serbia